The video link is at the bottom of the page.

 B. John’s Teaching Against Gnosticism.

-The Apostle John is considered the most important source of teaching against Gnosticism.
-Eusebius said of John that, on entering a bathhouse, he saw one of the leaders of the gnostics, Cerinthus, and turned around and walked straight out.
+The Apostle John is regarded as the most important source of teachings against Gnosticism.
+Eusebius noted that when he entered a bathhouse, he saw one of the Gnostic leaders, Cerinthus, and immediately turned around and walked out, refusing to share the same room as him.

-We see John’s refuting of Gnosticism at the start of his gospel, clearly stating Jesus came in the flesh:
+We see John’s refutation of Gnosticism at the start of his gospel, clearly stating that Jesus came in the flesh:

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God…And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.